Located 300 miles from the coast of Argentina

 Pleasant on the Falkland Islands.
 Stay 1 night

-Fly to Stanley for 2 nights at the
+Fly to Stanley, the small capital of the Falkland Islands, for 2 nights at the

 Malvina House hotel.
 Take a full day excursion